Plan a cycling holiday in Bordeaux

-Road – The A10 is the main motorway which links Bordeaux to Paris.
+The A10 is the main motorway that links Bordeaux to Paris.
 It is also the longest motorway in France.
-The total distance is just under 600kms / 370mi and you can expect a travel time of approximately 5hours and 40minutes.
+The total distance is just under 600kms / 370mi and you can expect a travel time of approximately 5hours and 40 minutes.

 We recommend reviewing the route planning tool on the ViaMichelin website which will also indicate any tolls along the route as well as fuel stations.

-Bus – There are regular bus services which link Bordeaux with cities such as Paris, Toulouse, Nantes and Lyon.
+There are regular bus services that link Bordeaux with cities such as Paris, Toulouse, Nantes, and Lyon.
 Most services depart and arrive from the main train station in Bordeaux -Gare Saint-Jean.
-Flixbus is a good service which you can utilise and operates several bus routes from Bordeaux to numerous destination in France.
+Flixbus is a good service which you can utilize and operates several bus routes from Bordeaux to numerous destinations in France.
 You can discover more about them here.